erichsands0-lgtm/mee4411-turtlebot3-ros2/cnn_controller/README.md

 ## [`goal_checker`](goal_checker) Python Package

 This package provides a simple checker to determine if the robot's position is close to the desired goal.
-This is based on the TODO INSERT LINK HERE
+This is based on the [Goal Checker in `nav2`](https://docs.nav2.org/plugins/index.html#goal-checkers).

 - [`goal_checker/__init__.py`](goal_checker/__init__.py): Initializes the `goal_checker` Python package.
 - [`goal_checker/goal_checker.py`](goal_checker/goal_checker.py): Implementation (class `GoalChecker`).
 Checks if the robot is within a given tolerance of the goal position.